Ecotone Approach

 a collection of independent scopes.

 Transitions are not residual space.
-These transitions are designed conditions that shape how the environment is experienced.
+They are designed conditions that shape how the

 They are part of the system.